Varshit2448/Data-Analysis-Hackathon/readme.md

 ```python
 streamlit run DataWhisperer.py
 ```

-## Limitations
-While the tool itself is built on the idea of automating classic ML tasks, it has not reached that level of automation.

-- **Classification Only:** The website for now can only deal with multiclass or binary classifcation.
-Work must be put in for regression, clustering, etc.
-- **Exploratory Data Analysis:** As different problems and different datasets require different approaches, automation of EDA can help in deciding models and tasks.
-- **Data Preprocessing:** A minimum of one text-based feature is required in the dataset for now.
-- **Time To Find Model:** The website now takes an extremely high amount of time to find the best model for the dataset.

 ## Future Scope
 The future scope of this project is to bring in other classic ML problems like classification, regression and ranking.